z336/blog/src/pages/writing/how-to-build-this-website.md

 @import url("cube.css");
 ```

-I want to work with CSS and utilize its best skill: the cascade.
-So what I'm saying with the import is to apply the reset, add the settings (variables) the other files will use, apply element selector styles, and then finally all of the specific CUBE styles.
-This way, if there is a slow connection, the styles are applied in the preferred order.
+I want to use the best CSS feature: the cascade.
+So this import order applies the reset, adds the settings (variables) the other files will use, applies universal element selector styles, and then adds all of the specific CUBE styles.
+This way, the styles are applied in the preferred order to the document.

-Note that you can apply CSS in an Astro project in seemingly limitless ways, including using SASS.
-I still love SASS but I never used any of the more complicated features, so vanilla CSS is often good enough for me these days.
+Note that you can apply CSS in an Astro project in many ways, including using SASS, CSS-in-JS solutions (gross), etc. I love SASS but vanilla CSS is so good these days I wanted to give it a try.

 ## Deploy

-A website is maybe never complete for me, but at some point I decided to deploy the site out of GitHub using Netlify.
-Since this is a digital garden, I may update this post, change the styles, move content around, etc. But for now, this is about as done as it gets!
+A website is never complete, but at some point I decided to deploy the site out of GitHub using Netlify.
+Since this is a digital garden, I may update this post, change the styles, move content around, etc. But for now, this is about as done as it gets.